Electrical and Gas Fitting Work (Energy Work)

 Do I need a Building Consent to replace an existing fireplace?

 Yes, we still need to do inspections on any new fireplace to check that it meets the Building Code and is safe.
-See Heaters & Fireplaces page.
+See Heaters & Fireplaces page for further information.
 Please note that smoke detectors will need to be fitted to the house if not already installed.

 Can I install a second-hand fireplace?
 No.